Fair Assortment Planning: 1/2-Approx. Algorithm for Problem (SUB-DUAL)

-We are now ready to discuss interval $I_{\text{high}}$.
-For $W \in I_{\text{high}} = I \cap [\th, \infty)$, solving the relaxed problem \eqref{eqn:relaxed-knapsack} becomes more difficult because the profile of the optimal basic solution to the relaxed problem no longer has the nice, pre-specified structure that it had on interval $I_{\text{low}}$.
-Intuitively, for a large capacity $W$, the cardinally constraint gets binding.
-With a binding cardinally constraint, it is no longer optimal to fill the knapsack associated with Problem \eqref{eqn:relaxed-knapsack} with items with the highest utility-to-weight ratios.
-To handle interval $I_{\text{high}}$, we partition $I_{\text{high}}$ into a polynomial number of sub-intervals, such that on each sub-interval, the profile $\mathcal{P}(W)$ does not change, and hence by Lemma \ref{lemma:1/2-approx}, we can consider the same approximate solution(s) for this sub-interval.
-However, the main difficulty here is that these sub-intervals are not known in advance, and hence we have to determine these sub-intervals in an \emph{adaptive} manner.
+\textbf{Interval $I_{\text{high}} = I \cap [\th, \infty)$.} Solving Problem \eqref{eqn:relaxed-knapsack} for $W \in I_{\text{high}}$ is more challenging because profile of the optimal basic solution no longer maintains the structured form seen in interval $I_{\text{low}}$.
+As capacity $W$ exceeds $\th$, the cardinality constraint becomes binding, making it suboptimal to simply fill the knapsack with items having the highest utility-to-weight ratios.
+Inspired by Lemma \ref{lemma:1/2-approx}, we partition $I_{\text{high}}$ into a polynomial number of sub-intervals where the profile $\mathcal{P}(W)$ remains unchanged, allowing us to apply the same $1/2$-approx. solution.
+However, these sub-intervals must be determined \emph{adaptively}.